 Reamer’s life seemed full of contradictions.
 A bridge-playing society maven engaged in public affairs who was just as at “ease fishing with a cane pole and churning butter.”
 An activist for women’s equality, even though it did not extend to all—but was indicative of the struggles she faced.
 A married woman, she had to fight for ideals that were extremely unpopular among her husband’s peers and much of South Carolina society and then forge ahead as the Great Depression brought extreme poverty and then the dissolution of the League of Women Voters.

 She later co-founded the Richland County Board of Public Welfare (the predecessor of the Department of Social Services) and was appointed chairman of the Richland County War Price and Rationing Board.
 In one request she noted, “There will be no pay, in money.
 There will be headaches.
 But you will earn—and enjoy, I hope—the satisfying knowledge that you performed the important duties your neighbors and your government asked of you in these days of war.”
 Reamer died in 1958, having earned that satisfaction, even though it came without a paycheck.

-SHE DID, so that we can ALL have a voice in government.
+SHE DID, so that women could have a voice in government.

 Craven Hall, built in 1903 by Edwin Wales Robertson as part of Berkeley Flats, was Columbia’s most elegant social hall in the early twentieth century.
 Beginning in 1920, it served as the meeting place for the Columbia Equal Suffrage League and its successor, the League of Women Voters of Columbia and Richland County, chaired by Ida Salley Reamer.
 The structure was destroyed by fire in 1922 and rebuilt shortly thereafter.